Deseo (Paulina Rubio album): Background and development

-Since 2012—in full promotion of her final studio album with long-term, entitled Bravísima! which was a re-packaging of the singer's original studio album a year prior— Paulina Rubio was coach in different versions of the competition television series La Voz and joined the panel of third and final season of the American music competition television show The X Factor, where she replaced Britney Spears.
-At the end of 2013 Universal Music released Rubio's first compilation album entitled Pau Factor, containing the most successful songs of the artist of her six studio albums under the record label.
+From 2012—while promoting her most recent studio album, Bravísima!, which re-packaged her original album from a year prior— Rubio worked as a coach in different versions of the competition television series La Voz.
+She also joined the panel of third and final season of the American music competition television show The X Factor, replacing Britney Spears.
+At the end of 2013 Universal Music released Rubio's first compilation album entitled Pau Factor, containing the most successful songs from her six studio albums on the record label.

-Rubio first teased a new single on Valentine's Day in 2014, playing a "La Bomba"-esque song "Cuanto Te Quiero" with producers in the studio.
+Rubio first teased a new single on Valentine's Day 2014, playing a "La Bomba"-esque song "Cuanto Te Quiero" with producers in the studio.
 Even though she performed it live several times, the song's release as the album lead single was cancelled for unknown reasons.

-A new single was released in January 2015, "Mi Nuevo Vicio", featuring Colombian group Morat, which was speculated would be the first single from Rubio's eleventh studio album.
-The song was a success in Spain and Latin America, specially in the first territorie, where reached number one Physical/Digital Songs, but the singer did not reveal the release of a new album.
-In a March 2020 interview with EFE, Rubio discussed that in these time she worked "more as a producer, businesswoman, and, above all, as a mentor [in differents music competition television show]."
+A new single was released in January 2015, "Mi Nuevo Vicio", featuring Colombian group Morat, which it was speculated would be the first single from Rubio's eleventh studio album.
+The song was a success in Spain and Latin America, specially in the former, where it reached the number one spot for Physical/Digital Songs, but Rubio did not reveal the release of a new album.
+In a March 2020 interview with EFE, she said that at the time she was working "more as a producer, businesswoman, and, above all, as a mentor [in differents music competition television show]."

-In December 2016, she confirmed that the new album will feature contributions by DJ Snake and Selena Gomez, stating: "My new album is like another member of the team, or the family.
+In December 2016, Rubio confirmed that the new album would feature contributions by DJ Snake and Selena Gomez, stating: "My new album is like another member of the team, or the family.
 It will be a true warrior, has something from all genres, from banda to pop, collaborations with DJ Snake and Selena Gomez.
 I tried to keep a key element: that the music is danceable".
-Gomez representatives later denied that she worked with Rubio.
+Gomez's representatives later denied that she worked with Rubio.

-Rubio then continued to release multiple singles "Si Te Vas (Paulina Rubio song)", "Me Quema" and "Desire (Me Tienes Loquita)" before finally revealing the title and release date of her new album, Deseo, announcing it will be released on September 14, 2018, a week after the release of another single titled "Suave Y Sutil" and released on September 7, 2018.
-The song features a return to her pop sound being a departure from the reggaeton oriented singles that preceded.
-The single was produced by Andrés Torres and Mauricio Rengifo responsible for productions of Latin hits like "Despacito" and "Echame La Culpa" from Luis Fonsi.
+Rubio then continued to release the singles "Si Te Vas", "Me Quema" and "Desire (Me Tienes Loquita)", before finally revealing the title and release date of her new album, Deseo: September 14, 2018, a week after the release of another single titled "Suave Y Sutil".
+The song marked a return to her pop sound being a departure from the reggaeton-oriented singles that preceded it.
+The single was produced by Andrés Torres and Mauricio Rengifo, who had produced Latin hits like "Despacito" and "Echame La Culpa" by Luis Fonsi.